al8n/agnostic/agnostic/README.md

 ## Introduction

 `agnostic` is a comprehensive, runtime-agnostic abstraction layer for async Rust.
-It provides a unified API for task spawning, networking, DNS resolution, process management, and QUIC protocol support - all working seamlessly with tokio, async-std, or smol.
+It provides a unified API for task spawning, networking, DNS resolution, process management, and QUIC protocol support - all working seamlessly with tokio, or smol.

 **Looking for a lightweight option?** Check out [`agnostic-lite`](../agnostic-lite/) for a minimal, `no_std`-compatible core.